-I have tried to give the knowledge of the best lest English, that all may easily understand.
+I have tried to give the knowledge of the best French and Dutch physicians translated into the simplest English, that all may easily understand.

-There are various and numerous mechanical means of prevention which I have not mentioned here, mainly those who have used them or could recommend them as entirely satisfactory.
+There are various and numerous mechanical means of prevention which I have not mentioned here, mainly because I have not come into personal contact with those who have used them or could recommend them as entirely satisfactory.